DHTMLX/docs-todolist/docs/api/rest_api/routes/Post_routes/Post_projects.md

 ### Description

-@short:Creates a new project and returns a project object with the project ID in it
+@short: Creates a new project and returns a project object with the project ID in it

 The route handles the POST request made to the **'/projects'** path.